-In dealing with open-ended questions, all remarks are provided by the individual compiling the data.
+In dealing with open-ended questions, all remarks ae provided by the individual compiling the data.
 In addition, for each "scaled" question, the mean score is provided, as is a grand mean.
 Finally, both the administrator of the questionnaire and the candidate must sign the document.

 Only after this compilation has been completed does the instructor have access to the student response summary.
 The candidate is then asked to respond to the evaluation in his/her document.
-The instructor may retain the student evaluation response summary for use in comparing responses on subsequent evaluations as a way of measuring improvement in teaching.
+The instructor may retain the sudent evaluation response summay for use in comparing responses on subsequent evaluations as a way of measuring improvement in teaching.

-Public Relations/Advertising Department Process, Rationale, and Sufficiency Of Colleague Assessment
+The Department of Public Relations & Advertising Process, Rationale, and Sufficiency of Colleague Assessment